Weekly Blog wk13

-WEEKLY BLOG wk13.
-It’s the Easter weekend coming up and I have included an Easter quiz you can add as an extra round.
-Welcome to this week’s WEEKLY BLOG, available online and as a pdf download that you can print and take with you.
+This week’s Blog includes a FREE Cars Themed Quiz you can throw in as an extra round.
+Welcome to WEEKLY BLOG, available online and as a pdf download that you can print and take with you.
 Packed with additional content to assist quiz hosts, DJs and presenters.

 MID-WEEK SPORT… taking place this week

 Each week there is a Free Quiz you can include as an extra round or simply use as additional quiz content.
 So, here’ a fab Cars Themed Quiz.
 The answers are on the PDF download, just click the download button at the bottom of this page.

 1 Launched in 1989, the luxury vehicle brand Lexus is owned by which Japanese car giant?

 2 Which two numbers currently feature on new cars registration plates?